 Arthritis can be a debilitating condition in any pet, but when arthritis is diagnosed in young dogs it is particularly saddening.
 We've put together some information to help you care for your young dog.

 Joint pain secondary to arthritis in dogs is highly variable.
-A dog may have 'terrible hips' as seen on an x-ray, but not show any signs, while another dog may have one tiny bone chip in his elbow and refuse to use its leg.
-Arthritis is generally seen to be a greater problem in big dogs because they are, well, bigger.
-However, small dogs can develop chronic pain with arthritis as well.1
+A dog may have 'terrible hips' as seen on an x-ray, but not show any signs, while another dog may have one tiny bone chip in his elbow and refuse to use his leg.
+Arthritis is generally seen to be a greater problem in big dogs, but small dogs can develop chronic pain with arthritis as well.1

 Luxating patellas (slipping knee caps) is a common condition in toy breeds and can cause limping, bunny-hopping and pain in the hind limbs.
 For all dogs, arthritis can lead to obesity and obesity-related health problems because of an unwillingness to exercise, and if a dog's joints are particularly painful, you might see changes in behaviour or signs of aggression develop.

 What can cause arthritis in young dogs?